GET - On Google Play

 Mountain Biking at Manning Park

-Located in the Cascade Mountains, the terrain in the park varies from wet coastal rain forests, to jagged snow-capped peaks, alpine meadows filled with wildflowers, to a chain of small lakes, and broad river beds along the valley floors.
+Located in the Cascade Mountains within Vancouver, Coast & Mountains‘ Fraser Country, the terrain varies from wet coastal rain forests, to jagged snow-capped peaks, alpine meadows filled with wildflowers, to a chain of small lakes, and broad river beds along the valley floors.
 A network of trails criss-cross the park.
 The park is best known for its magnificent midsummer displays of subalpine flowers, but there are other flora such as at Rhododendron Flats, near the park’s western entrance, which has a substantial colony of pinkish-red rhododendrons, a protected indigenous species that blooms in early to mid-June.
 Some of the less common species the park aims to protect are the Mountain Beaver, Wolverine and the Cascade Golden-Mantled Ground Squirrel.

 Manning Park is a year-round get away, and in addition to its beautiful summer scenery, it boasts an abundance of winter activities.
 The extensive Nordic experience in the park includes 30 km (18.5 mi) of groomed classic and skate ski trails, and over 160 km (99 mi) of scenic back country trails for all levels.
 As well, alpine skiing, snowboarding, snowshoeing and ice skating are all popular.

 The park has a large variety of walking and hiking trails which range anywhere from a 15 minute walk to a 6 day hike.
 These trails and the area surrounding them are home to a wide range of animals.
 There are 206 separate species of birds and 63 species of mammals within the park.
 Some of the park’s historic trails include the Dewdney Trail, Hope Pass, Whatcom Trail, Engineers Road, Skyline Trail and the provincially significant Blackeye’s Trail.
 Historic features include the remains of ranches, trapping cabins, mining shafts, Buckhorn mining camp and historic fire lookout buildings at Windy Joe and Monument 83.